kagancetin/MultiWasm/README.md

 10- Configure MultiWasm.Admin

-a- First of all we need to add below code to "MultiWasm.Admin.csproj" file
+a- First, we must add the following code to the "MultiWasm.Admin.csproj" file.
 ```
 <StaticWebAssetBasePath>admin</StaticWebAssetBasePath>
 ```